Charles Dail: City Council and Mayor

 Dail was elected to three terms on the San Diego City Council from 1943 to 1955.
 Later he was twice elected mayor of San Diego, serving between 1955 and 1963.

-As mayor he promoted the development of the downtown Community Concourse, which includes city hall and city offices as well as a civic auditorium; the project set off a wave of construction of skyscraper offices and hotels and started the revival of the city's downtown, which had been deteriorating.
+As mayor he promoted the development of the downtown San Diego Community Concourse, which includes city hall and city offices as well as a civic auditorium; the project set off a wave of construction of skyscraper offices and hotels and started the revival of the city's downtown, which had been deteriorating.
 The city complex is now named the Charles C. Dail Community Concourse.
 He also spearheaded the development of Mission Bay Park.

-Dail helped convince the Regents of the University of California to locate a new campus, University of California, San Diego, in San Diego; ground was broken for the new campus in 1961.
+Dail helped convince the Regents of the University of California to locate a new campus, the University of California, San Diego, in San Diego; ground was broken for the new campus in 1961.
 Dail had had polio as a child, and in 1963 he convinced Jonas Salk to locate the Salk Institute for Biological Studies in La Jolla, San Diego.
 The city donated 27 acres (11 hectares) of city pueblo land as a gift to construct the Institute.

 Dail was also instrumental in establishing a sister-city relationship between San Diego and Yokohama, Japan.
 As a result, the Charles Dail Gate in the Japanese Friendship Garden in Balboa Park bears his name.

 While Mayor, Dail was indicted by the Grand Jury twice.
 He was accused of offering to obtain a liquor license for a local bar owner in return for an interest in the business.
 Dail was ultimately successful in turning back these charges.
 Dail was also subject to recall effort led by a local organization called the Better Government Association.
 In their petition, they accused Dail of being unresponsive to the public on issues such as the elimination of parking meters, his advocacy for expanding Brown Field Municipal Airport into an international airport, and building new roads through Balboa Park.
 The recall campaign was ultimately unsuccessful.

 Dail declined to run for a third term as mayor in 1963, citing personal and business reasons.
 At the time, Dail's combined twenty years serving as a city council member and mayor was the longest period of elected service in San Diego's history.